 The aim of the committee is to raise awareness and knowledge about First Nations culture and history.
-This will be achieved through information/educational session, guest speakers, tours and social events.
-The committee will also support students from different nations to connect with the Noongar land and history.
+This is achieved through information and educational session, tours and social events.
+The committee also support students from different nations to connect with the land and history.